ada-pandas/ada-pandas.github.io/README.md

 3. Split the areas we can focus on, start working individually on those [DONE]
 4. Re-group, discuss the results [DONE]
 5. Work on visualizing the results [DONE]
-6. Combine everything into a report (with conclusion ~ what we can do do limit the effects of pollutants & provide a better future) [WORK-IN-PROGRESS]
+6. Combine everything into a report (with conclusion ~ what we can do do limit the effects of pollutants & provide a better future) [DONE]

 # Milestone 2 aspects
 The dataset that we have chosen is pretty broad as it offers plently of areas to dig in and investigate.

-**Until now he have focused on**:
-The dataset that we have chosen is pretty broad as it offers plenty of areas to dig in and investigate.

 **Until now we have focused on**:
 1. How to get the data; the whole dataset has 250GB, so we needed to put the dataset on the cluster and on our machine to only work with a subset of the data (that can by filter by the country or timestamp)